perryrh0dan/passline/readme.md

    passline [global options] command [command options] [arguments...]

 VERSION:
-   0.4.0
+   0.5.3

 DESCRIPTION:
    Password manager for the command line

 COMMANDS:
-   add, a    Add an existing password for a website backup, b    Create a backup generate, g  Generate a password for an item delete, d    Delete an item edit, e      Edit an item list, ls     List all items restore, r   Restore a backup help, h      Shows a list of commands or help for one command
+   add, a       Add an existing password for a website backup, b    Create a backup generate, g  Generate a password for an item delete, d    Delete an item edit, e      Edit an item list, ls     List all items restore, r   Restore a backup update, u    Update to the newest release help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS: